 Last updated on March 3, 2023 at 06:44 pm

-If you work in corporate communications, you are likely aware of the rising trend of peer-to-peer chat for employee communication.
+If you work in corporate communications, you are likely aware of the rising trend of peer to peer chat for employee communication.
 I’m not just talking about Slack or Teams for office-based, deskbound workers.
 I mean, providing P2P chat for frontline workers too.
 At theEMPLOYEEapp, while we are 100% behind increasing transparency, connection, and collaboration, we also believe in adopting internal communications strategies that make sense for your business.
-And as it stands today, peer-to-peer messaging has more risks than benefits and doesn’t make sense for a frontline audience.
+And as it stands today, peer messaging has more risks than benefits and doesn’t make sense for a frontline audience.